Centre for International Governance and Justice (CIGJ)

 In 2021, Hilary was appointed as a Judge to the International Court of Justice and Professor Anthea Roberts became the new director of CIGJ.

-Drawing together a range of scholars at RegNet and beyond who are working on projects relating to global governance, conflict, violence, and complexity, CIGJ is currently focusing on three areas:
+Drawing together a range of scholars at RegNet and beyond, CIGJ is currently focusing on three areas:

 - Conflict, Violence and Justice (CVJ)